 K A R E N L O H R M A N N [born in Hamburg, based in Los Angeles, Berlin, and Naples] combines her background in art and architecture with writing, teaching, editorial and curatorial projects.
-She is cofounder of SdMKLm, editor and producer at the art edition Correspondents, and initiator of the multimedia testing ground BAY of MARS.
-Current faculty at the Southern California Institute of Architecture, SCI-Arc, she is also the program coordinator at the NOW Institute.
+She is cofounder of SdMKLm, editor and producer at the art edition Correspondents, initiator of the multimedia testing ground BAY of MARS, and faculty at the Southern California Institute of Architecture, SCI-Arc.

 Central to her multidimensional practice is the focus on editorial processes as critical and projective tools in the narration of landscape.
 She studies territorial and time-based conditions to understand when trends turn into movements, and how immediate environments transition into visual culture.
 This has grown from a long involvement with the exterior — EXT.* — as a specific setting, the condition for ambience and vision, the immanent whole of what we have come to differentiate into natural and artificial.
 The air and atmosphere out there.
 The reality check.**

 The many notions of landscape*** intrigue her.

 In a script or screenplay, EXT. appears as a scene heading and stands for ‘exterior.’
 It means something takes place outside.